A CNN-LSTM Quantifier for Single Access Point CSI Indoor Localization: Results And Discussions

 \subsection{LSTM Layer Analysis}

 The detailed parameters for our LSTM network is shown in Table~\ref{table:LSTM_layer}.
 The LSTM model follows MIMO-LSTM proposed in~\cite{Minh2019}.
 The inputs are multiple generated trajectories containing CNN spatial features from $T$ time steps.
-Based on the trajectory generation method~\cite{Minh2019}, 30,000 training and 15,000 validation trajectories are generated randomly under the constraints that the distance between consecutive locations is bounded by the maximum distance ($\sigma$) a user can travel within the sample interval $\Delta_t = 1$~s.
+Based on the trajectory generation method~\cite{Minh2019}, 30,000 training and 15,000 validation trajectories are generated randomly subject to the condition that the distance between successive locations is limited by the maximum distance ($\sigma$) a user can cover within the sample interval $\Delta_t = 1$~s.
 In the conducted experiments in~\cite{Minh2019}, the authors show that the memory length $T=5$ and the other longer memory cases including $T=10$ and $T=40$ provide comparable results.
 Therefore, the memory length here is chosen as $T=5$.
 The outputs include $T$ time steps locations $\{\bm{\hat{l}}_1, \bm{\hat{l}}_2, \ldots, \bm{\hat{l}}_T\}$.

 Fig.~\ref{fig:LSTM_Curve}(a) and~\ref{fig:LSTM_Curve}(b) show the learning curves of LSTM training for Intel 5300 NIC and Nexus 5 smartphone data.
 Both training processes converge at a localization error around 0.3~m when the number of epochs reaches 100.
-It is also the localization accuracy of the proposed method in the case when all of the testing points are the same as reference points.
 However, in the real scenario, due to the random walk behavior of users, that ideal case rarely happens.
 Therefore, in order to approximate our method closer to practical situations, all of the reported results below are based on the case when testing points are randomly selected whose positions are considered to be a priori unknown.